-- Maximize the regional Sound Transit investment in BRT and the 85th Station Area Plan by prioritizing changes that create a transit-connected district that provides real value to the community. - Optimize affordable housing and economic development potential to support community benefits. - Growth assumptions should take into account phasing considerations for land use types, infrastructure needs, and schools. - Maximum allowable zoning heights should include height transitions to existing residential areas. - The June Alternatives should preserve the functionality of NE 85th St, while enhancing and expanding its new role as an urban, multimodal street. - Transportation improvements should preserve community character, including minimizing significant changes such as road widening in areas outside of where proposed growth is occurring. - Transit should be able to operate effectively along NE 85th and other streets in the study area. - Establish a low-stress priority bike and pedestrian network that serves the full study area. - Growth assumptions should remove critical areas from the total developable area.
+Maximize the regional Sound Transit investment in BRT and the 85th Station Area Plan by prioritizing changes that create a transit-connected district that provides real value to the community.

+- Optimize affordable housing and economic development potential to support community benefits. - Growth assumptions should take into account phasing considerations for land use types, infrastructure needs, and schools. - Maximum allowable zoning heights should include height transitions to existing residential areas. - The June Alternatives should preserve the functionality of NE 85th St, while enhancing and expanding its new role as an urban, multimodal street. - Transportation improvements should preserve community character, including minimizing significant changes such as road widening in areas outside of where proposed growth is occurring. - Transit should be able to operate effectively along NE 85th and other streets in the study area. - Establish a low-stress priority bike and pedestrian network that serves the full study area. - Growth assumptions should remove critical areas from the total developable area.

-June Alternatives for Study in the Fiscal Impacts and Community Benefits Analysis Details of the June Alternatives for study are provided in Attachment 2 (the same document was presented to City Council in June).
-The June Alternatives being utilized in the Fiscal Impacts and Community Benefits Analysis are: June Alternative A (Current Trends) and June Alternative B (Transit Connected Growth).
-The June Alternatives present a narrower range of bookends than the alternatives analyzed in the DSEIS.
+Recommended June Alternatives for Study in the Fiscal Impacts and Community Benefits Analysis

+Details of the recommended June Alternatives for study, prepared by Mithun, are provided in Attachment 2.
+Two June Alternatives have been recommended for utilization in the Fiscal Impacts and Community Benefits Analysis: June Alternative A (Current Trends) and June Alternative B (Transit Connected Growth).
+The June Alternatives are revised alternatives that present a narrower range of bookends than the alternatives analyzed in the DSEIS.
 These June Alternatives narrow the range of alternatives for study in the following ways: